-Therefore, producing too much cortisol can make weight loss very difficult.
+Producing too much cortisol can make weight loss difficult, but

-The practice has been credited with promoting the loss of body fat and weight, in addition to other health benefits.
+The practice has been credited with promoting the loss of body fat and weight, though additional

-To learn about six different methods of intermittent fasting, read this article.
+That said, here you can learn about six different methods of intermittent fasting.

-Although one alcoholic drink (4 ounces of wine, 1.5 ounces of hard liquor or 12 ounces of beer) contains only around 100 calories, it provides no nutritional value.
-In addition, many people have more than one drink at a sitting.
+Although one alcoholic drink (4 ounces (oz) of wine, 1.5 oz of hard liquor, or 12 oz of beer) contains only around 100 calories, it provides no nutritional value.
+In addition, you may have more than one drink at a sitting.